Stephen F. Black, Director

 Office: 1710 Capital Hall

-In seeking to better connect social responsibility and ethical development to the academic mission of the University, the work of CESR also entails the development of academic programs such as Moral Forum (a universitywide debate competition that is an integral part of the University Honors Program) and a minor in civic engagement and leadership (co-sponsored by New College, the department of philosophy, the ROTC program and CESR) as well as courses such as Documenting Justice (a year-long, justice-based documentary film-making class) and SaveFirst: Poverty in America (a service-learning course that combines academic discussions on perceptions of poverty with volunteer tax preparation services for low-income families).
-CESR also is concerned with developing and supporting non-curricular activities that incorporate ethical and social discourse into campus life.
+In seeking to better connect social responsibility and ethical development to the academic mission of the University, the work of CESR also entails the development of academic programs such as Moral Forum (a multidisciplinary course wherein students develop the skills to evaluate and respond to moral claims and engage in moral discourse via a debate tournament), as well as courses such as Documenting Justice (a yearlong, justice-based documentary film-making class), Every Move Counts: A Chess in Education Project (a nationally unique service-learning course in which Honors College students teach chess in local schools while studying creative education-reform efforts), College First (a service-learning course which trains college students to implement a pre-AP summer academic enrichment program for high school students while learning about equity and education), and Poverty, Faith, and Justice in America (a service-learning course that combines academic discussions on perceptions of poverty with volunteer tax preparation services for low-income families).
+CESR also is concerned with developing and supporting curricular activities that incorporate ethical and social discourse across campus.

 CESR began in fall 2005 as a result of a gift from Mignon C. Smith.
 Concerned about what she perceived to be an increasing lack of ethics in business and public affairs, Ms. Smith sought to establish a university-based ethics program that would support the study of ethics and develop projects to nurture social responsibility and reflective, thoughtful citizenship.
 Under the leadership of the president and provost, and along with the help of an interdisciplinary group of UA faculty, this vision became CESR.